Internal Links

 as those design flaws wrecked what was otherwise a very friendly scope.
 The run-off shed we built for it was a joy to use

-(and still is), but the telescope drive reliability was dreadful.30cm LX200 and the author in 2001
+(and still is), but the telescope drive reliability was absolutely dreadful.30cm LX200 and the author in 2001

 Another shot of the LX200 in its shed.